usnistgov/800-63-3/sp800-63a/sec4_ial.md

 5. The CSP SHALL NOT use attributes collected and maintained in the identity proofing process for any purpose other than identity proofing, authentication, authorization or attribute assertions, or to comply with law or legal process unless the CSP provides clear notice and obtains consent from the subscriber for additional uses.
 CSPs MAY NOT make consent a condition of the service.
 6. The CSP SHALL provide effective mechanisms for redress of applicant complaints or problems arising from the identity proofing.
 These mechanisms SHALL be easy for applicants to find and access.
 7. The identity proofing and enrollment processes SHALL be performed according to an applicable written policy or *practice statement* that specifies the particular steps taken to verify identities.
 3. The CSP SHALL maintain a record of all steps taken to verify the identity of the applicant and SHALL record the types of identity evidence presented in the proofing process.
-The CSP SHALL conduct a privacy risk assessment to determine:	a) Any steps that it will take to verify the identity of the applicant beyond any mandatory requirements specified herein;	b) the PII, including any images, scans, or other copies of the identity evidence that the CSP will maintain as a record of identity proofing.
+The CSP SHALL conduct a privacy risk assessment to determine:	a) Any steps that it will take to verify the identity of the applicant beyond any mandatory requirements specified herein;	b) the PII, including any biometrics, images, scans, or other copies of the identity evidence that the CSP will maintain as a record of identity proofing.
 Note: Specific federal requirements may apply; and 	c) the schedule of retention for these records.
 Note: Specific National Archives and Records Administration (NARA) records retention schedules may apply.

 6. All personally identifiable information (PII) collected as part of the enrollment process SHALL be protected to ensure confidentiality, integrity, and attribution of the information source.
 13. The entire proofing transaction, including transactions that involve a third party, SHALL occur over an Authenticated Protected Channel.